Steem-FOSSbot/steem-fossbot-voter/README.md

 You'll need an API key for SendGrid.
 Follow [this guide](https://devcenter.heroku.com/articles/sendgrid#obtaining-an-api-key) to set it up.
 You will access the add-on settings in the _Resources_ tab on the Heroku Dashboard, and click on the SendGrid add-on to do this.

-After you have obtained an API key for SendGrid, go to the _Settings_ tab and click on _Reveal Config Vars button.
-Set the API key as the value for the variable **SENDGRID_API_KEY**.
+After you have obtained an API key for SendGrid, copy it and go to the _Settings_ tab and click on _Reveal Config Vars_ button.
+Create a new variable called **SENDGRID_API_KEY** and set the SendGrid API key as the value.

 ## License and acknowledgements